tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 These instructions are for the the BetzTechnik WT32i Breakout board V2.

-Cut the jumper at "J4 FTDI_+5v" but only do this AFTER successfully updating the chip's firmware to the latest version.
+Cut the jumper at "JP4 FTDI_+5v" but only do this AFTER successfully updating the chip's firmware to the latest version.
 Cutting the jumper shuts off the the onboard UART and prevents the UART and the Arduino pin-to-pin serial connection from arguing with each other.
 This prevents errors on the serial port which cause the chip to reboot randomly.

+IMPORTANT: Use extreme care when cutting JP4.
+Make sure not to peel up the pads.
+There are two traces running to the USB side of the JP4 pad and if you peel up that trace, your board will no longer be able to power up.

 The BlueGigaEmpeg has an option to have a software reset line built into the assembly.
 The next instruction depends on whether this reset line is being